satcar77/tech-interview-problems/README.md

 For example, for the input [1, 2, 3, 10], you should return 7.

 24. Implement a stack that has the following methods:
+- push(val), which pushes an element onto the stack
+- pop(), which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+- max(), which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.
 Each method should run in constant time.

 25. Given a string, determine whether any permutation of it is a palindrome.